temporalio/temporal-learning/docs/courses/temporal_101/python.md

 draft: false
 tags: [courses, Python]
 keywords: [Temporal, Workflows, Activities, Python SDK, external service, recovery, execution model, event history, Temporal Web UI, command-line tools, business process, application lifecycle]
+description: "Discover the essentials of Temporal application development in this course, focusing on Workflows, Activities, and the Temporal Python SDK.
+Start the course today."
-description: "Discover the essentials of Temporal application development in this course, focusing on Workflows, Activities, and the Python SDK.
-You'll develop a small app, recover from failures, and use Temporal's execution model and tools to manage your application lifecycle effectively."
+description: "Discover the essentials of Temporal application development in this course, focusing on Workflows, Activities, and↵ │  8 │description: "Discover the essentials of Temporal application development in this course, focusing on Workflows, Activities, and↵
+│    │ the Python SDK.
+You'll develop a small app, recover from failures, and use Temporal's execution model and tools to manage your ↵ │    │ the Temporal Python SDK.
+Start the course today."
+│    │application lifecycle effectively.
 custom_edit_url: null
 hide_table_of_contents: true
 last_update: